1981 World Series: New York Yankees

 The Yankees, managed by Bob Lemon (in his second stint, having replaced Gene Michael), had a losing second-half (25–26) but won the first-half (34–22) to qualify for the playoffs.
 Ace starter Ron Guidry won 11 games against while rookie Dave Righetti emerged as an important starter, winning eight games with a 2.05 ERA.
 Righetti would win the American League's Rookie of the Year award.
 Reliever Goose Gossage recorded 20 saves with an 0.77 ERA, striking out 48 in 47 innings.

 Dave Winfield was signed as a free agent in the off-season, joined another all-star, Reggie Jackson, in the outfield.
 Winfield led the Yankees with 25 doubles and 68 RBIs.
 Winfield's huge contract (US$21 million over 10 years), was added to an already strong lineup.
-While the Yankees boasted a well-balanced squad, the Dodgers were not to be denied their first World Series title in 16 years.